zachwhaley/eli.cpp/README.md

 What it Does
 ------------

-Displays a files content on the screen for 2 seconds, for the moment.
+Displays a files content on the screen until a key press.

 How to Use it
 ------------